sitrucp/tennis_data_co_uk_echartsjs_viz/README.md

 # Tennis Data Visualizations

-Tennis match data from <a href="http://tennis-data.co.uk" target="_blank">tennis-data.co.uk</a> visualized to highlight match outcome and player ranks against match betting odds specifically to show match upsets where lower ranked player beats higher ranked player against odds are not uncommon.
+Tennis match data from <a href="http://tennis-data.co.uk" target="_blank">tennis-data.co.uk</a> visualized to highlight match outcome and player ranks against match betting odds specifically to show match upsets where lower ranked player beats higher ranked player against odds.
+In the sample visualization the rank bars are sorted by rank difference (lower rank minus higher rank).
+The bar color indicates if the match outcome as upset (pink), favored (blue) or no odds given/available (grey).

 ![Sample visualization](2023-12-20-visualization-sample.png)